What Is Grass Tetany?

 Grass tetany is known by many different names including, but not limited to, grass staggers, hypomagnesemia, hypomagnesemic tetany, lactation tetany, winter tetany, wheat pasture poisoning, barley poisoning, and others!
 Often occurring after turning cattle out to pasture, this metabolic disorder is more common in older, thin (or even overly fat), lactating cows, and is possibly more prevalent in cattle that are Angus or Angus influence.

-What Causes Grass Tetany & Can You Prevent It?
+What Causes Grass Tetany in Cattle & Can You Prevent It?

 In many regions, the warmer weather of spring brings rapidly growing, lush, green grass.
 While on the one hand, this is a welcomed sight it is often a concern for many because the risk of grass tetany is higher with early lactating cows turned out to graze fast-growing grasses.
 The grass can become high in potassium and nitrogen, and cows become low in magnesium.